Tax Reduction Strategies

 Tax strategies to protect your retirement.

-In this webinar, Dean Barber and JoAnn Huber, CPA, CFP®, and Partner at Barber Financial Group, discuss tax reduction strategies and forward-looking tax planning.
+In this webinar, Dean Barber and JoAnn Huber, CPA, CFP®, and Partner at Modern Wealth Management, discuss tax reduction strategies and forward-looking tax planning.
 During this on-demand webinar, Dean and JoAnn cover the differences in Traditional and Roth accounts, charitable donations, the SECURE Act, Roth Conversions, and more tax reduction strategies.
 This webinar is designed to give you a better understanding of how taxes are different in retirement and how you might avoid some common pitfalls.
 You can also read the transcript of this video below.

 Items Mentioned in this Webinar